kemnerluke/CRM-SpringMVC-Project/README.md

 ## CRM-SpringMVC-Project
-A little info about your project and/ or overview that explains **what** the project is about.

 ## Introduction
-A CRM(Customer relationship management) system created allowwing the user to create,update, and delete customers.
+A CRM(Customer relationship management) system allowing the user to create,update, and delete customers.
+All data is stored in a database via MySql

 ## Tech/framework used